New Sources of Gravitational Waves during Inflation: Gravitational Wave Sources

 Next, let us consider a microscopic example leading to decay-induced Bremsstrahlung gravitational radiation.
-In this example, the rolling inflaton first produces pairs of strings, which decay into smaller string loops and then into particles.
+In this example, we consider a situation where the rolling inflaton first produces pairs of strings, which decay into smaller string loops and then into particles.
 Consider a pair of long strings of length $L$ produced via a time-dependent string tension, $T\approx \dot T t$.
 In the appendix below, we discuss the production of pairs of these strings, finding that the two members of the pair are created close to each other and with opposite orientation.
-These can quickly (on a timescale of $\dot T^{-1/3}\ll H^{-1}$) fall apart into $L {\dot T}^{1/3}$ smaller string loops.\footnote{We thank J. Polchinski for this point.} (Here we conservatively assume there are no small couplings in the system that suppress the interconnection of the strings; this is a feature of the ``tensionless string theories" which arise on branes in the relevant string constructions.)
+The system may produce loops which oscillate relative to each other on a timescale of order $\dot T^{-1/3}$, although it may also produce straighter stretched strings on a shorter timescale.
+In this work we will focus on the former case.
+These relatively oscillating strings can quickly (on a timescale of $\dot T^{-1/3}\ll H^{-1}$) fall apart into $L {\dot T}^{1/3}$ smaller string loops.\footnote{We thank J. Polchinski for this point.} (Here we conservatively assume there are no small couplings in the system that suppress the interconnection of the strings; this is a feature of the ``tensionless string theories" which arise on branes in the relevant string constructions.)
 The total angular momentum of the original pair of long strings is zero, and the small loops into which it breaks do not have any preferred orientation or direction of spin; we will therefore treat these as random in our estimates.
 These smaller loops can then decay, in particular into scalar modes (and other light particles such as gravitons), with a random distribution of momentum directions.
 There is no quantum number protecting them from decay, and no small coupling which suppresses their decay rate.

 The original pair of long strings is not spherically symmetric, and supports a quadrupole.
 However, given the breakup into smaller loops and decay into light particles, for the purpose of long-wavelength emission we may describe the system as an instantaneous production of the final decay products.
 The final decay products, for example $\delta\phi$ perturbations, do not have time-dependent masses, and so the analysis of \cite{Weinberg}\ goes through unmodified.